jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Incorporating ARIA attributes into HTML elements is essential for creating accessible web content that accommodates a diverse range of users, including those with disabilities.
 By following accessibility best practices and utilizing ARIA attributes effectively, developers can ensure that their web applications are inclusive and usable for all users.

-## Intermediate 25> What is the difference between fetch and Axios?
+## 25> What is the difference between fetch and Axios?

 > _Purpose_: Both fetch and Axios are JavaScript libraries used for making HTTP requests in web applications.
 Understanding the differences between them helps developers choose the right tool for their specific use cases.